Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Water contamination

-To date, it is still unclear when the contamination in these water treatment plants actually began.
+It is still unclear when the contamination in these water treatment plants began.
 Officially, the wells in the aforementioned water areas were removed from service between 1984 and 1985 since public consumption of such is very dangerous to human health.

 THE HEALTH CONDITIONS AND SYMPTOMS OF CAMP LEJEUNE WATER CONTAMINATION